ScilifelabDataCentre/Publications/publications/documentation.md

 - **Description**: Change the labels of the given publication.
 The labels provided must contain all labels to be set for the publication among those that the account specified by the API key can edit.
-That is, if the account has three labels associated with it, and only two of those are specified, then the third will be removed if it was already present for the publication.
+That is, if the user account has three labels associated with it, and only two of those are specified, then the third will be removed if it was already present for the publication.
 - **Example code**: